- Life & Money

 Certain types of funds, such as bond funds and money market funds, are also fixed income securities.

-Bond funds can be structured in several different ways.
+Bond funds and fixed-income mutual funds can be structured in several different ways.
 They may, for example, focus on a particular type of bond, such as government versus corporate debt.
-Alternatively, they may focus on a particular time frame — for example, short-term versus long-term bonds.
+Alternatively, they may focus on a particular time frame—for example, short-term versus long-term bonds.
 They may also hold a wide variety of bond types and maturities.

 Money market funds are a type of fund that holds short-term government debt securities, like bonds, which mature in a year or less.
 They are considered less risky than bond funds, but for that reason also typically carry a lower yield.